ADIME Note Template

 Use Template

-ADIME is an acronym that dietitians and nutritionists use to format their clinical notes for better care.
-They are used to assess a client's nutrition or diet health, and contain valuable information to make appropriate diagnoses and intervention plans.
+ADIME is an acronym that dietitians and nutritionists use to format their clinical notes during the Nutrition Care Process (NCP) for better care.
+They assess a client's nutrition or diet health and contain valuable information to make appropriate diagnoses and intervention plans.
 ADIME stands for Assessment, Diagnosis, Intervention, and Monitoring and Evaluation, which form the four main sections of the ADIME notes.
-Let’s take a look at what each of these headings mean.
+Let's take a look at what each of these headings means.

 Assessment

-The assessment section is for the information you gather on your client.
+The nutrition assessment section is for the information you gather on your client.
 This might include:

-• Client’s medical history where relevant to their diet/nutrition
+• Client’s medical history relevant to their diet/nutrition

-• Anthropometric measurements such as height, weight, BMI, arm circumference, and past weight history
+• Anthropometric measurements such as height, weight, BMI, arm circumference, past weight history, and usual body weight

-Both subjective data, such as your patient’s feelings or self-reporting of their history, and objective data, such as measurements or lab results, can also be included here.
+You can also include subjective data, such as your patient’s feelings or self-reporting of their history, and objective data, such as measurements or lab results.

 Diagnosis

-The diagnosis section is for you to write your conclusion of your client’s primary nutritional concern.
-This should be supported by evidence gathered in the assessment section in order to yield a more meaningful diagnosis.
+The nutrition diagnosis section is for you to write your conclusion of your client’s primary nutritional concern.
+This should be supported by evidence gathered in the assessment section to yield a more meaningful medical diagnosis.

 Intervention

-The intervention section is for the plan for your client.
-Essentially, it asks what steps do you recommend for your client to address their diagnosis?
-This might include goals for your client, nutritional prescriptions, counseling, or educational resources.
+The nutrition intervention section is for your client's plan.
+Essentially, it asks what steps you recommend for your client to address their diagnosis, whether inadequate oral intake, nutrition support with oral nutrition supplements, or having limited nutrition-related knowledge.
+Typical categories of nutrition interventions might include food/nutrient delivery, goals, nutritional prescriptions, nutrition counseling, or nutrition education.

-You might sometimes see these sections split into five sections, or with sub-headings under the main ADIME headings.
+You might sometimes see these sections split into five sections or with sub-headings under the main ADIME headings.
 To keep this template simple, we have provided the four widely recognized ADIME headings and left enough space for you to write your nutrition notes in your preferred style.
-It's a win-win.

-This template is designed to make it easy for you to take structured and clearly formatted nutritionist notes according to the well-known and up-to-date ADIME note structure.
+This ADIME Note Template is designed to facilitate the taking of structured and formatted nutritionist notes according to the well-known and up-to-date ADIME note structure.
 Follow these simple steps to start using this template in your nutrition practice.

-The template can be downloaded from the link in this page, printed out, or used right from within Carepatron.
-However you like to take notes, the first step is to open up your template - easy as pie!
+The template can be downloaded from the link on this page, printed out, or used right from within Carepatron.
+However you like to take notes, the first step is to open your template.
+And if you need a guide on how to fill it out, consider downloading our ADIME note example as well.

-Each ADIME note needs to have your client’s name, birth date, and the date and time of their session.
-Make sure to double-check this information so it is accurate and free from mistakes.
+Each ADIME note needs to include your client's name, birth date, and the date and time of their session.
+Make sure to double-check this information to ensure it is accurate and free from mistakes.

-We have created a dedicated space for a short summary of your patient’s reason for referral to you as a dietitian or nutritionist.
+We have created a dedicated space to summarize your patient's reason for referral to you as a dietitian or nutritionist.
 This allows for a quick version of their primary complaint rather than a comprehensive history.
-That way, you can get right to the bottom of their health concerns to save time.
+That way, you can get to the bottom of their health concerns to save time.

-The ADIME headings have been set-out for you already.
-Simply work through these sections with your client and fill in each area appropriately, with sufficient information to guide effective treatment plans.
+The ADIME headings have already been set out for you.
+Work through these sections with your client and fill out each area appropriately, with sufficient information to guide effective treatment plans.

-The last step is to write your name, sign the note, and ensure the note is stored safely.
-This note contains confidential patient health information and so you have a legal requirement to ensure it is stored securely.
-Having it located in a dedicated space also allows for all your ADIME notes to be accessible for your follow-up appointments, or when you need to read over them again.
+The last step is to write your name, sign the note, and ensure it is stored safely.
+This note contains confidential patient health information, and you are legally required to ensure it is stored securely.
+Having it located in a dedicated space also allows for all your ADIME notes to be accessible for your follow-up appointments or when you need to read them again.

-Our ADIME Note template was designed with Registered Dietitians and Registered Dietitian Nutritionists in mind.
+Our ADIME Note Template was designed with registered dietitians (RD) and registered dietitian nutritionists (RDN) in mind.
 There are a wide variety of dietetic specialties that can benefit from using our ADIME Note templates, including:

 • Pediatric nutrition